oferei/sublime-colors/README.md

 Use [Package Control](https://sublime.wbond.net)*: Install _Harmonious Color Schemes_.

-&#42; Not working yet.
-Waiting for Package Control to update lists.
+&#42; Coming soon. (waiting for Package Control to update their lists...)

 ## The Colors